camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/rest.md

 The **REST Connector** allows you to make a request to a REST API and use the response in the next steps of your process.

-Find the source code of this Connector in our [GitHub repository](https://github.com/camunda/connector-http-json).
-Take a look at its latest [releases](https://github.com/camunda/connector-http-json/releases) to find an executable JAR you can directly run in a [Connector runtime environment](../custom-built-connectors/connector-sdk.md#runtime-environments) in [Camunda Platform 8 Self-Managed](../../../../self-managed/about-self-managed.md).

 ## Create a REST Connector task

 To use a **REST Connector** in your process, either change the type of existing task using the wrench-shaped **Change type** context menu, or create a new Connector task by using the **Append Connector** context menu.
 Follow [our guide on using Connectors](../use-connectors.md) to learn more.